Environment

 - transport (how can it be made more sustainable and environmentally friendly?)

-The group has enjoyed talks by experts and visits as well as sharing ideas among ourselves.
-Our far-ranging discussions are a great place to air views, ask questions and maybe get them answered.
 The visits have included trips to Drumburgh, Thacka Beck and Eycott Hill Nature Reserves, Grizedale Forest's restoration scheme for native woodland, Low Lucken's Organic Resource Centre and the National Trust 'Footprint' which is an educational centre built to show how to reduce energy consumption.
 We have visited Cragside to see the newly installed Archimedian Screw which generates hydro electricity following Lord Armstrong's early ideas on electrical energy and the Blencathra Field Study Centre to see how they are becoming more sustainable.
 We also visited the more local Linstock Castle Farm Anaerobic digester and RSPB Geltsdale.
-Our trips in 2019 were guided tours round the amazingly successful Watchtree Nature reserve and the Northumberland National Parks centre at The Sill.
+More recent trips were guided tours round the amazingly successful Watchtree Nature reserve and the Northumberland National Parks centre at The Sill.